raiden-network/raiden/docs/private_net_tutorial.rst

 Introduction
 ============

 This tutorial shows how to run Raiden on a private network, using the ``master`` branch (this is useful when you are working on a pull-request).
-Also this tutorial assumes Ubuntu 18.04.2 LTS.
+This tutorial assumes Ubuntu 18.04.2 LTS and ``bash``.

 Creating a Virtual Environment
 ==============================